-An advisory board is a group of talented, experienced, wealthy, or otherwise influential individuals who are invited to provide ongoing advice and support to a nonprofit’s Board of Directors.
-Members of an advisory board are not typically current members of the Board of Directors, but are volunteers with a passion for the nonprofit who can provide valuable assistance and advice to the governing Board.
+Nonprofit advisory boards are groups of talented, experienced, wealthy, or otherwise influential individuals who are invited to provide ongoing advice and support to a nonprofit’s Board of Directors.
+Members of an advisory board are not typically current members of the Board of Directors but are volunteers with a passion for the nonprofit who can provide valuable assistance and advice to the governing Board.

 One example of this approach is the formation of a fundraising advisory board or campaign cabinet whereby members are asked to endorse the campaign and make introductions to potential donors.
 Another example is an honorary board whereby exceptional former chairs, founders, donors and others can remain connected to the organization long-term.